SfS-unsupervisedCL/project-sound-correspondences/README.md

 - [ ] transform trees into rule sets
 - time permitting, we might be able to at least compute recall values for the generated rules (lit research!)
 - doing the literature research necessary for calculating precision/F1-score would be likely be extremely time-consuming

+## Notes

+- the encoding of phonetic features in Wettig et al. seems to be somewhat particular to Uralic languages
+  - 2 different vowel lengths should be enough
+  - +/- nasalization feature for vowels
+  - stress? (not included in the NorthEuraLex dataset)
+  - add palatalization to "secondary features of consonantal articulation" category
+  - make the features configurable so that it would be possible to add additional features (tone, airstream etc.)

 ## Relevant literature